๐Ÿ›• File Uploading#

 • The WandBLogger can upload Composer training files as W & B Artifacts, which are associated with the corresponding W & B project.

-• The NeptuneLogger can upload Composer training files as Neptune Files, which are associated with the corresponding Neptune project.
+• The NeptuneLogger can upload Composer training files as Neptune Files, which are associated with the corresponding Neptune run.

 • The RemoteUploaderDownloader can upload Composer training files to any cloud storage backend or remote filesystem.
 We include integrations for AWS S3 and SFTP (see the examples below), and you can write your own integration for a custom backend.